39 Years Ago: The Bluebird Cafe Opens in Nashville

 In 2008, Kurland sold the Bluebird Cafe to the Nashville Songwriters Association International (NSAI), to help foster the relationship between songwriters and the venue.
 Three years later, in 2011, Brooks helped elevate the Bluebird's popularity when, during his induction into the Songwriters Hall of Fame, he said, "The way the Bluebird is run, the songwriters are king.
 If the whole entertainment world understood that, we’d all be so much better off, because they get it."

-The Bluebird Cafe continues to host two shows on most nights, with reservations required for Tuesday-Sunday shows; Mondays are open-mic nights and are first come, first served.
+Prior to the COVID-19 pandemic, the Bluebird Cafe continued to host two shows on most nights, with reservations required for Tuesday-Sunday shows; Mondays are open-mic nights and were first come, first served.
 The venue is billed as a "listening room," meaning that audience members are not permitted to talk during the performances.
 In addition to live music, the Bluebird Cafe operates as a restaurant and has a full bar.

 Since the Bluebird Cafe opened, dozens of established artists, along with veteran songwriters, have returned to perform at the venue.
 Those names include LeAnn Rimes, John Prine, Gordon Kenney, Chris Tompkins, Hillary Lindsey, Gary Burr, Peter Frampton, Chris Stapleton and Vince Gill, among many others.
 A list of all of the upcoming performances at the Bluebird is available at BluebirdCafe.com.